 Lee Gibbs had led the club into the League before passing over to ex-Arsenal, Bristol Rovers and Portsmouth player David Hillier at the start of the 2008/09 season; Hillier helped them become the first ever Division 1 side to win the Les Phillips (league) cup, securing 7th place in the league as well.
 Replacement manager Spencer Thomas and his squad managed to debut in the FA Cup and gain runners-up spot during the 2010/11 season but promotion was snatched away as the ground was not up to the League's strict regulations so he and most of the squad left for Longwell Green.

 A new management team of Paul Britton and Gary Brown arrived, planning permission was granted for floodlights and these were unveiled in November 2011.
-The pair stayed at Castle Road for two seasons and led the side to a 5th place finish in 2012/13, ending with a 19-game unbeaten run but they too left and took most of the squad, this time to local rivals Bitton.
+The pair stayed at Castle Road for two seasons and led the side to a 5th place finish in 2012/13 but they too left and took most of the squad, this time to local rivals Bitton.
 They were replaced by Nigel Lee but shortly before Christmas, Nigel left being replaced by Dale Dempsey.
 Having finished 4th and been assured that promotion was imminent at the end of 2015/16 Oldland were disappointingly not promoted and had to start again.

 Oldland has often been described as a nursery for Bristol Rovers with Vic Lambden, Peter Sampson, Brian Bush and Mike Tippets all playing for the club before turning professional at Eastville.
 Former Rovers favourite Bobby Jones was one of many successful Oldland managers, a list which includes David Hillier.